 The court left no doubt that the Commonwealth had a duty to "thoroughly investigate the timing and scope of Farak's misconduct at the Amherst drug lab."
 See Cotto, supra at 115.
-"The Commonwealth's obligation to conduct an investigation is premised on a prosecutor's duty to learn of and disclose to a defendant any exculpatory evidence that is held by agents of the prosecution team."
+"The learn of and disclose to a defendant any exculpatory evidence that is held by agents of the prosecution team."
 Id. at 112, quoting Commonwealth v.
 Ware, 471 Mass. at 95 (internal quotations omitted).